rhyolight/numenta-web/packages/numenta.com/pages/blog/2015/06/02/nab-a-benchmark-for-streaming-anomaly-detection.md

 ---
 author: Alexander Lavin
-brief: Data is in ever-increasing supply as sensors inhabit more and more of our world.
+description: Data is in ever-increasing supply as sensors inhabit more and more of our world.
 Examples abound from health data tracked by pacemakers and fitness wearables, to temperature sensors
 date: 2015/06/02
 image: ../images/graph2.png
 org: Software Engineer